-As a foreigner it is important for you that you should travel to New Zealand to get an idea on how you can start business.
+As a foreigner, it is important for you that you should travel to New Zealand to get an idea on how you can start a business.
 Thus the first step you need to take is to acquire a business or investment visa.

 Visa for Business in New Zealand

-If you are going to start a business or buy a business in New Zealand then the country in general offers entrepreneur visa to the foreigners.
-After a particular period of time you can apply for further extension of entrepreneur visa or for residential visa based on your requirements.
+If you are going to start a business or buy a business in New Zealand then the country, in general, offers entrepreneur visas to foreigners.
+After a particular period of time, you can apply for further extension of an entrepreneur visa or for a residential visa based on your requirements.
 Here are some more details for applying for visa.

 Entrepreneur Work Visa:

 This type of visa is of two categories.
-The first category is start-up stage while the other is balance stage.
+The first category is the start-up stage while the other is the balance stage.

 - Start-up Stage: In this, subject to the approval of your application, you will be granted 6 months of stay in the country if you are buying or starting a business in New Zealand.